philipjball/RL_Algorithms/README.md

 python runExp.py

 ## High Level Settings
---exp FlappyBird-v0                         # one of CartPole-v0 or FlappyBird-v0
+--exp FlappyBird-v0                         # one of 'CartPole-v0' or 'FlappyBird-v0'
---mode 'test'                               # one of 'train' or 'test' --testfile './params/trained_params.pth'    # location of pretrained model (if 'test' is selected) --slow False                                # run at native 30 FPS (seems less stable)
+--mode 'test'                               # one of 'train' or 'test' --testfile './params/trained_params_gym_fb.pth'    # location of pretrained model (if 'test' is selected) --visualise False                           # visualise the trained agent

 ## Training Settings
 --frame_skip 3                              # how many frames will be skipped and the same action will be applied